 A manufacturing process creates 3.4% defective parts.

-A sample of 10 parts from the production process is selected.
+A sample of 10 parts from the production process is randomly selected.
 What is

 the probability that the sample contains exactly 3 defective parts?